-Shareholder recommendations for nominee(s) for our Board of Directors should have been submitted to our CFO by December 29, 2006 so that our Board of Directors could have considered such persons for nomination at our 2007 Annual Shareholders' Meeting.
+Shareholder recommendations for nominee(s) for our Board of Directors should have been submitted to our CFO by December 31, 2007 so that our Board of Directors could have considered such persons for nomination at our 2008 Annual Shareholders' Meeting.
 Nominee recommendations should include a candidate's name, age, biographical information, and qualifications.
 Our CFO forwards the list of nominees to the Nominating and Governance Committee of our Board of Directors.
-Our Nominating and Governance Committee reviews all of the nominees and recommends a list of nominees to our Board of Directors then votes on the nominees.
-Only the nominees approved by our Board of Directors will be listed on our ballot, proxy-voting card, and in our proxy statement on Schedule 14A, which is expected to be filed with the SEC on or before April 30, 2007.
-To submit recommendations for a nominee to our Board of Directors at our 2008 Annual Shareholder Meeting, a shareholder should submit in writing the nominees information to our CFO by January 1, 2008.
+Our Nominating and Governance Committee reviews all of the nominees and recommends a list of nominees to our Board of Directors.
+Our Board of Directors then votes on the nominees.
+Only the nominees approved by our Board of Directors will be listed on our ballot, proxy-voting card, and in our proxy statement on Schedule 14A, which is expected to be filed with the SEC on or before April 29, 2008.
+To submit recommendations for a nominee to our Board of Directors at our 2009 Annual Shareholder Meeting, a shareholder should submit in writing the nominees information to our CFO by December 31, 2008.
 The nomination should be either faxed to (972) 471-7342 or mailed to our CFO at Mannatech, Incorporated, 600 S. Royal Lane, Suite 200, Coppell, Texas 75019.